lexieernst/fauci-swag-server/README.md

  - Within the app.js file we implemented the stripe component
  - Subscribed to the payment intent object we declared in the server on `checkoutForm.js` file
  - And then the payment logic is implemented on the file
  - once the payment is successful we display an alert on the client

-## Friction Log
- - it was quite easy to set up the server
- - the client is straight forward
- - but the webhook logic is quite complicated